isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         return f();
     }

+##### Exception

-**Exception**: `std::move` and `std::forward` do return `&&`, but they are just casts -- used by convention only in expression contexts where a reference to a temporary object is passed along within the same expression before the temporary is destroyed.
+`std::move` and `std::forward` do return `&&`, but they are just casts -- used by convention only in expression contexts where a reference to a temporary object is passed along within the same expression before the temporary is destroyed.
 We don't know of any other good examples of returning `&&`.

 ##### Enforcement